hmodea/Self-driving-cars-nanodegree-advanced-lane-finding/README.md

 ### Pipeline (video)

 The pipeline for the video processing is similar to the image one.
-The only difference is that we implement a line class to keep track of the information of the detected lines in the previous frames.
-The use of this is mainly important to decide on which lane finding technique to use based on whether the previously detected lines were deemed valid or not.
+However, I additionally implemented a line class to keep track of the information of the detected lines in the previous frames for two main proposes:
+1- Look ahead filter: Decide which lane finding technique to use based on whether the previously detected lines were deemed valid or not.
+2- Apply exponential smoothing by weighting the previously detected lanes and the current one.

 Here's a [link to my video result](./out_project_video.mp4)